Defend the Carpathians

-The « Svydovets » massif forms part of the Carpathian mountains in Transcarpathia, in the west of Ukraine.
-With its magnificent spruce and beech forests rich in fauna and flora and its natural lakes it is one of the most beautiful mountain zones in the country.
+The magnificent « Svydovets » massif forms part of the Carpathian mountains in Transcarpathia, in the west of Ukraine.
+It is one of the most beautiful untouched mountain zones in the country with glacial lakes and fragile alpine ecosystems immensely rich in biodiversity and endemic species.
 At its heart lies the source of the river Tisza, one of the region’s most important rivers.

 It is here that murky investors plan to establish an immense ski resort with over 60 hotels, 120 restaurants, 33 ski-lifts, 230 km of ski-runs, shopping malls, medical and fitness centres, banks, multi-storey parking areas and even an aerodrome.
 The resort would have a capacity of 28.000 tourists, with around 5000 persons employed.
 This project violates several international conventions signed by Ukraine.
-It would have a devastating impact on the ecosystem, on the forests and biodiversity and on the water regime, requiring vast quantities for the resort and for artificial snow and producing 5000 tons of sewage every day.
 This absurd project is actively opposed by the Free Svydovets Group which is probably the largest and most effective ecological movement in Ukraine’s history.
 It unites fifteen environmental organisations, hundreds of committed activists and thousands of supporters.
-It has also unleashed a wave of protest from many thousand European citizens, from dozens of European, American and international NGOs and from leading members of the European Parliament.
-And yet the project has still not been abandoned.
-One of the investors behind the project is a corrupt oligarch, Igor Kolomoisky, who is the main backer of the recently elected president, Vladimir Zelensky.
-It will therefore not be easy to stop it.
-We need your help!
+In a clear and comprehensive report, « The Svydovets case », published in 2018, the FSG detailed the numerous negative impacts that the construction of a massive new resort would have on this massif.
+It would have a devastating impact on the ecosystem, on the forests and biodiversity and on the water regime, requiring vast quantities for the resort and for artificial snow and producing 5000 tons of sewage every day.

 Massive illegal logging in the Carpathians